The Future of

 Open Policymaking

 This open policy development programme purposefully invites everyone in: from local and regional governments, sector representative bodies, arm’s length bodies and grant-giving bodies, the workforce (including freelancers) and the public too.
-Recognising the considerable variation in contexts across the country, we have engaged stakeholders from across all regions and nations of the UK.
+Recognising the considerable variation in contexts across the country, we have engaged stakeholders from across all regions and nations of the UK too.

 We detail the full programme design in Part 2.